 With regards to your concern of being previously on Accutane, it is true that surgeons are reluctant to offer LASIK whilst patients are on it due to concerns about post-operative dry eye.
 A year is a decent amount of time to be away from regular Accutane.

 However, it is still important that your LVC suitability assessment includes looking for signs of dry eye syndrome in which case you may be asked to stop Accutane for a longer period of time or to consider alternative forms of refractive surgery.

 Key is to share as much information as possible with your eye surgeon.
 To be sure, lifestyle choices and current medications are but two of many other factors to consider before a surgeon can consider your eyes fit for LASIK.

 Dr David Chan

-I did consider Epi-LASIK for the reasons you described, because online research will suggest that Epi-LASIK is better for “sporty” and more active people.
+Online research will suggest that Epi-LASIK is better for “sporty” and more active people.
 It’s also incidentally the procedure that pilots in the SAF have to go for per their job requirements, because there’s no risk of cornea flap dislocation.

 So my best advise is that you should have a similar discussion when you meet your doctor.

 I’ve been off Accutane for a year, with some remedication due to flare ups in between.
 Do you recommend getting Lasik at this point?

 Almost all doctors/dermatologists would recommend staying OFF Accutane for at least 6 months before LASIK, due to it’s effects on slower wound recovery.